himmAllRight/himmAllRight-source/content/post/sql-intro.md

 Query OK, 1 row affected (0.01 sec)
 ```

-Now, `tblUsers` should contain the information of the 4 users added.
+The `tblUsers` table should now contain the information of the 4 users added.
 To check
 this, use `SELECT * FROM tblUsers;` to select *everything* from the `tblUsers`
 table: